What HR and Managers Are Getting Wrong About Employee Wellbeing in 2026 | EAP Australia Insights

 EAP Programs @ Mindway EAP

-In recent years, one of the most often discussed topics in the workplace in Australia has been the health and happiness of employees.
-In spite of this, a great number of businesses are still struggling to get it right in the year 2026.
-When it comes to their employees' health and happiness, those who work in management and human resources frequently believe that providing their employees with flexible working hours, wellness days, or online tools is beneficial.
-However, workers continue to report that when they are under stress at work or in their personal life, they experience feelings of exhaustion on both a physical and emotional level, and they have the impression that they are not receiving any genuine assistance.
-In point of fact, people's expectations regarding their level of well-being have evolved throughout the course of time.
-The employees no longer consider their health and happiness to be a benefit; rather, they consider it to be the responsibility of the firm to look out for their well-being.
-In situations when assistance seems to be confidential, inconsistent, or too dependent on managers alone, difficulties begin to manifest themselves.
-Even while HR executives and managers have a strong desire to act in a manner that is morally sound, they frequently make errors at this stage.
+Over the course of the past few years, one of the things that has been brought up in the workplace in Australia the most frequently is the wellbeing and contentment of the staff members.
+In spite of this, a significant proportion of companies are still having trouble getting it right in the year 2026 after all these years.
+When it comes to the well-being and contentment of their workforce, individuals who are employed in management and human resources commonly hold the belief that it is advantageous to provide their staff with flexible working hours, wellness days, or online tools.
+However, workers continue to indicate that when they are under stress at work or in their personal lives, they experience feelings of tiredness on both a physical and emotional level, and they have the sensation that they are not receiving any meaningful aid.
+This is the case regardless of whether the stress is caused by their personal life or their professional life.
+In point of fact, over the course of history, people's expectations regarding the degree to which they are happy and healthy have changed.
+The workers no longer regard their health and happiness to be a benefit; rather, they believe that it is the obligation of the company to watch out for their well-being even if they are no longer considered a benefit.
+The emergence of issues is a consequence of circumstances in which help seems to be secret, inconsistent, or too dependent on managers alone.
+Despite the fact that HR executives and managers have a great desire to behave in a manner that is ethically decent, they regularly make mistakes at this point of the process.

 What You’ll Learn in This Article: